ArmaLite

-ArmaLite, or Armalite, is an American small arms engineering company, formed in the early 1950s in Hollywood, California.
-Many of its products, as conceived by chief designer Eugene Stoner, relied on unique foam-filled fiberglass butt/stock furniture and a composite barrel using a steel liner inside an aluminum sleeve, including the iconic AR-15/M16 family.
-While the original ArmaLite ceased doing business in the 1980s, the brand was revived in 1996, by Mark Westrom.
+ArmaLite, or Armalite, was an American small arms engineering company, formed in the early 1950s in Hollywood, California.
+It ceased doing business in the 1980s, though the brand was revived in 1996, by Mark Westrom.

+Many of Armalite's products, as conceived by chief designer Eugene Stoner, relied on unique foam-filled fiberglass butt/stock furniture and a composite barrel using a steel liner inside an aluminum sleeve, including the iconic AR-15/M16 family.

 Originating as the light firearms division of Fairchild Engine and Airplane Corporation, ArmaLite was formally incorporated in 1954.
 Stoner's first design, the AR-1 Parasniper (dating from 1952), was relatively unsuccessful.
 However, in 1956, when ArmaLite competed in a contest for an aircrew survival rifle, its AR-5 and AR-7 designs were put into production and adopted by elements of the US military.
-In 1957, ArmaLite also competed for the contract for a new main US combat rifle, in the NATO standard 7.62 mm caliber, with its AR-10.
+In 1957, ArmaLite also competed for the contract for a new main US combat rifle, in the NATO standard 7.62×51mm NATO caliber, with its AR-10.
 While that bid was unsuccessful, the rifle attracted the attention of both Colt and the Dutch company Artillerie-Inrichtingen, both of which acquired licenses to manufacture the AR-10.

 In 1962, Fairchild relinquished its interest in ArmaLite, which continued as an independent company.